djienne/HL-Delta/README.md

 FORKED VERSION with
-* added coins (SOL, PUMP, FARTCOIN, ...)
+* added coins (SOL, PUMP, FARTCOIN, ...), will probably add more later.
-* uses wallet address instead of Vault
+* uses wallet address instead of Vault.
 * The script 'show_tickers.py' shows all tickers for futures and spot, to help to code them in Delta.py (eg. for FARTCOIN, spot name is UFART and futures name is FARTCOIN; it is somewhat arbitrary so it will be hardcoded).

 Additional information:
-*  in config.json, the BASE string of the Futures Market should be used, format is BASE/USDC:USDC
+*  in config.json, the BASE string of the Futures Market should be used, format is BASE/USDC:USDC.
+*  You should use a didicated Hot Wallet.
 *  When setting up the environment variables, you must use a Hot wallet.
 Your HYPERLIQUID_ADDRESS is your Ethereum wallet addrees (copy/paste from Metamask or Rabby), and HYPERLIQUID_PRIVATE_KEY is the secret key one given by Hyperliquid when you generate a API key pair (section more->API).

 # HyperVault Delta Bot v1.0.0